 - 1 tsp dried thyme

-- Preheat oven to 400 degrees.
-Place squash cut sides up on a rimmed baking sheet.
+- Preheat oven to 400˚F. Place squash cut sides up on a rimmed baking sheet.
 Add 1 Tbsp of butter to each squash half and season with salt and pepper.
 Roast for 30-35 minutes, or until fork tender (if you have a thicker squash it may take a little longer).
-Scoop the squash out into a large bowl.

-- Add the roasted squash to a blender or, working in batches, to the bowl of a food processor.
+- When the squash is cooked through, scoop the flesh out of the skin and add the roasted squash to a blender or to the bowl of a food processor.
+Depeding on the size of your appliance, you may need to work in batches.
 Puree until smooth and set aside.

 - Heat olive oil in a small sauté pan over medium-high heat.
 When hot, add the onion and garlic.
 Sauté until the onion is soft and tender, approximately 3 to 4 minutes.
 Remove from heat and add to the bowl of the blender or food processor with the butternut squash puree.
 Add in the dried thyme, chicken stock and coconut milk.
 Puree until the soup is smooth.
 Season with salt and pepper to taste.
 Keep warm.

-- Dip the pieces of French bread in the bacon grease and place on a clean baking sheet.
+- Get out that bacon fat again!
+If it has solidified, simply melt it in the microwave again.
+Dip the pieces of French bread in the bacon grease and place on a clean baking sheet.
 Toast under the broiler for approximately 1 to 1 ½ minutes, turning halfway through and removing when golden brown.

-- Serve the soup with bacon croutons, chopped bacon and green onion.
+- Serve the soup with bacon croutons, chopped bacon and chives.